 - Hybrid: Courses that include a blend of online and on-campus course work.
 These primarily include those with hands-on requirements.
 On-campus, face-to-face instruction will most likely require the use of face masks, social distancing, and other precautionary measures.

-- We will not be offering any fully face-to-face courses this fall and spring.
+- We will not be offering any fully face-to-face courses this spring.

 Fall River & New Bedford